LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Method

-Then, we state two major assumptions as follows: \begin{assumption} Example bank is sampled from the optimal conditional distribution, or $P_E(\RA \mid Q) = P^*(\RA \mid Q)$. \end{assumption} \begin{assumption} Humans and LLMs are expert rationale generators given reasoning skills and questions, meaning that $P_H(\RA\mid z, Q) = P_E(\RA \mid z, Q) = P_M(\RA \mid z, Q)$. \end{assumption} Assumption \ref{assump:2} is rooted in the fact that example banks are human-crafted that contains the most useful rationales for answering the questions.
-In Assumption \ref{assump:1}, $P_M$ capturing $P_H$ is a common assumption in the literature studying LLMs~\citep{xie2021explanation, Saunshi2020AME, Wei2021WhyDP}. $P_E(\RA \mid z, Q) = P_H(\RA \mid z, Q)$ is based on the assumption that reasoning skills are shared across humans, and the generation of rationales is identical given the same reasoning skills and questions.
+}} Here $\mathbb{1}(\RA, Q)$ is the indicator function of the correctness of $\RA$ given a question $Q$ (see \sref{sec:skill_model}). \end{definition} Then, we state two major assumptions as follows: \begin{assumption} Example bank is sampled from the optimal conditional distribution, or $P_E(\RA \mid Q) = P^*(\RA \mid Q)$. \end{assumption} \begin{assumption} Humans and LLMs are expert rationale generators given reasoning skills and questions, meaning that $P_H(\RA\mid z, Q) = P_E(\RA \mid z, Q) = P_M(\RA \mid z, Q)$. \end{assumption} Assumption \ref{assump:2} is rooted in the fact that example banks are human-crafted that contains the most useful rationales for answering the questions.
+In Assumption \ref{assump:1}, $P_M$ capturing $P_H$ is a common assumption in the literature studying LLMs~\cite{xie2021explanation,Saunshi2020AME,Wei2021WhyDP}. $P_E(\RA \mid z, Q) = P_H(\RA \mid z, Q)$ is based on the assumption that reasoning skills are shared across humans, and the generation of rationales is identical given the same reasoning skills and questions.

 Based on the above definiton and two assumptions, we prove the following theorem. \begin{theorem} A LLM gives the optimal conditional distribution of rationales given questions: